Skip to main contentSkip to navigation

 Should I rebuild a degraded RAID array myself?

 If you have verified backups, rebuilding is reasonable.
 If the data is irreplaceable, rebuilding a degraded RAID 5 is risky: the surviving drives share the same age and wear profile as the failed drive, and the rebuild subjects them to sustained stress.
 The safer approach is to image all drives individually first, then attempt a virtual rebuild from the images.
+If a rebuild has already failed, review the failure modes documented on our RAID rebuild failed page before making the next move.

 If you are experiencing this issue, learn about our RAID recovery service.